Civil Rights woodcut illustration

 Then, in 2015, the Supreme Court ruled in Obergefell v.
 Hodges that the federal Constitution guaranteed marriage equality, seemingly settling the issue.
 A jubilant crowd outside the courthouse chanted, “Love has won!”

-Now, marriage equality is back on the ballot.
-This year, voters in California, Colorado, and Hawaii will decide whether to strike anti–marriage equality provisions from their constitutions.
-While the amendments would have little effect if passed now, their proponents are bracing for the future.
+Last week, marriage equality was back on the ballot, and voters in California, Colorado, and Hawaii struck anti–marriage equality provisions from their constitutions.
+While the amendments will have little effect now, their proponents are bracing for the future.

 For those who still naively believe in the power of Supreme Court precedent, these ballot measures may seem pointless.
 Obergefell stands with civil rights cases of the 1950s and 1960s as a landmark ruling.
 But when the Court held two years ago in Dobbs v.
 Jackson Women’s Health Organization that the Constitution no longer protected abortion access, it made clear that it was willing to roll back rights.
 Justice Clarence Thomas wrote separately that the Court should not stop at abortion.